branonbarrett/gulp-cordova-copyicons/readme.md

 });
 ```

-This will copy all content in the source directory to the platform specific
+This will copy all content in the source directory (specified as an absolute path or a path relative to the cordova build folder) to the platform specific res directory.
-res directory.
 If the platform has not been created it will be created by this call before the contents are copied.

-NOTE: It is expected that the directory you are copying from has the correct directory structure for the target platform.

-### Options

 If you do not pass options the platform will default to android.